ROCm/TransferBench/docs/reference/presets.rst

 - Round-robin and combination schedule: Node pairs are scheduled in round-robin.
 Within each node pair, NIC pairs use combination schedule with ``NIC_PARALLEL_LEVEL``.

-- Output: Full matrix or column format, including top 10 fastest or slowest connections.
+- Output: Full matrix or column format, including top 10 fastest and slowest connections.

 - Progress report: Prints progress to stderr.
 For example, "Completed X/Y pairs in Zs, estimated remaining time Ws".

-- Homogeneous ranks required: Supports multinode provided that all ranks are homogeneous (same topology).
-Use ``NIC_FILTER`` to limit NIC visibility if needed.
+- Multinode supported with homogeneous ranks (same topology).
+Use ``TB_NIC_FILTER`` to limit NIC visibility if needed.

 - NICs required: Exits with error if no NICs are detected.